placebeyondtheclouds/gpu-home-server/README.md

 > [!WARNING]
 > work in progress

-#### Debian LXC for training

-the usual setup with miniconda, jupyter lab, etc.

 #### Debian LXC for home network services

 clone an LXC with docker, down the existing stack, prune images, deploy the new stack https://github.com/placebeyondtheclouds/my-homelab-services-docker-stack